Frequently Asked Questions

 What type of smoke alarm should I purchase for my home?

 There are smoke alarms available with different features and applications, so choosing the right alarm can be confusing.
-Some of the features to consider inclue:
+Some of the features to consider include:

 - Power Source: Smoke alarms can be electrically powered, battery powered, or a combination of both.
 If you are installing an electrically powered alarm it is recommended that it have a battery back-up in case of power failures.

 - Technology: most smoke alarms employ either ionization or photo-electric technology.
-Ionization alarms may respond slightly faster to flaming-type fires, while photo-electric alarms may be quicker at detecting slow, smouldering fires.
+Ionization alarms may respond slightly faster to flaming-type fires, while photo-electric alarms may be quicker at detecting slow, smoldering fires.

-- Pause feature: Smoke alarms with a pause button are highly recommended as it permits the alarm to be temporarily silenced without disconnecting the power source.
+- Hush feature: Smoke alarms with a hush button are highly recommended as it permits the alarm to be temporarily silenced without disconnecting the power source.

 Who is responsible to provide and maintain smoke alarms in rented residential units?